fletcher/SimplenoteSync/README.md

 # Configuration #

+**WARNING --- I am having an intermittent problem with the Simplenote server that causes files to be deleted intermittently.
+Please use with caution and backup your data**

 **BACKUP YOUR DATA BEFORE USING --- THIS PROJECT IS STILL BEING TESTED.
 IF YOU AREN'T CONFIDENT IN WHAT YOU'RE DOING, DON'T USE IT!!!!**